18F/handbook/_pages/how-we-work/tools/trello.md

 - Doing prioritization within a labeled set of cards (an epic)?
 Use the filter (keyboard shortcut 'F') to show just that label, then sort cards, then turn the filter back off.

 - Are there GitHub issues or pull-requests associated with the work you're doing for certain cards?
 Check out the [GitHub power-up](http://blog.trello.com/github-and-trello-integrate-your-commits/) in Trello's (paid) Business Class plan.
 It allows you to "attach" Issues, PRs, and Commits to a card.
 Summarized details from the GitHub side will be surfaced on the Trello card.
 (Sadly, there is no way to map GitHub issues and status directly to Trello cards and vice-versa.
-(You might prefer [waffle.io]({{site.baseurl}}/waffle) if that's what you're after.)

 - Looking for feedback on card priority?
 [Turn on the card-voting power-up](http://help.trello.com/article/788-voting-on-cards) and set the voting permissions appropriately (eg to allow non-members to vote on a public-facing roadmap board).
 Note that there's no easy way to clear votes, so only use this for collecting long-lived data, eg votes on items in your backlog.
 Also sadly, there's no way to sort by votes; you have to do that by hand.